bbunzeck/bbunzeck.github.io/about-me.md

 My name is Bastian Bunzeck and I am a doctoral researcher in the Computational Linguistics group ([CLAUSE](https://clause-bielefeld.github.io/)) at [Bielefeld University](https://www.uni-bielefeld.de/).
 Before that, I studied at [Friedrich Schiller University Jena](https://www.uni-jena.de/) and [Katholieke Universiteit Leuven](https://www.kuleuven.be/kuleuven/).
 In Jena I worked in the [Hexatomic project](https://hexatomic.github.io/) and at the [English department](https://www.iaa.uni-jena.de/).

 My main research interest is the intersection between (mostly cognitive and usage-based) linguistics and natural language processing.
-If you want to find out more about me, check out my [CV](cv), my [research interests](research), a lists of my [publications and talks](publications) or the [courses I have taught](teaching).
+If you want to find out more about me, check out my [CV](cv), my [research interests](research), lists of my [publications, talks and posters](publications) or the [courses I have taught](teaching).

 If you are looking for ways to contact me, check out [my page in the Bielefeld University staff directory](https://ekvv.uni-bielefeld.de/pers_publ/publ/PersonDetail.jsp?personId=419963705).